kubernetes/community/communication/README.md

 Owned and operated by sig-contribex [community management] subproject.
-[Kubernetes Community channel] - recordings of community group meetings, Thursday community call, meet our contributors, office hours, and more [YouTube Guidelines].
+[Kubernetes Community channel] - recordings of community group meetings, Thursday community call, meet our contributors, and more [YouTube Guidelines].

 #### Kubernetes Blog